No matter how fast a beard grows, there’s no man that hasn’t asked himself at least once if it should grow faster.

 Exercising will help you prevent and get rid of stress, thus leading to a faster-growing, better-looking beard.

 Make sure that you are getting between 7 and 8 hours of sleep each night.
 It is known that the body’s temperature drops when we are sleeping.

-Lower temperature leads to an increased blood circulation which causes faster and increased hair growth during the sleep cycle, and yes, this is true for facial hair too.
+Lower temperature leads to increased blood circulation, which causes faster and increased hair growth during the sleep cycle, and yes, this is true for facial hair too.

 Diet, exercise, and sleep are three factors you should make sure to get right.
 If you don’t sleep and eat well or exercise regularly, it will lead to slower facial hair growth, and that is not your goal.